tir-and/self-hosted-infrastructure-lab-demo/README.md

 Each session folder contains its own `README.md` — what was built, what was tested, one problem that came up and how it got fixed, and a list of the screenshots that go with it.
 Most sessions from Session 3 onward also include the actual `docker-compose.yml` used that week.

 > 💡 **Why this structure matters:** Notice that troubleshooting notes live in one file at the root, not scattered across session folders.
-That's deliberate — it reads as one continuous story of things going wrong and getting fixed, which is closer to how real infrastructure work actually looks.
+That's deliberate — it reads as one continuous story of things going wrong and getting fixed.

 ## How to use this if you're a student